GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/3_RNAseq.md

 ## Alignment on the genome

-Now that the genome is prepared.
-Sequencing reads can be aligned.
+Now that the genome is prepared, sequencing reads can be aligned.

 !!! rectangle-list "Information required"